ElJoven88/Novel_to_pdf/README.md

 # Novel_to_pdf
-As stated in the description, this is a quick and easily customizable web scraping script that gathers novels from websites and compiles them into PDF files.
+This is a web scraping script that collects novel chapters from websites (in this case, https://tales.xperimentalhamid.com/) quickly and easily, and then compiles them into PDF files.

-Every time you read online with ads, you have to click "next chapter," which is annoying.
-I therefore developed this script.
-I hope you enjoy it
+It is annoying to constantly click "next chapter" when reading online with ads.
+I created this script as a result.
+Hope you like it